-The cheapest divorces are generally those where there are either limited assets or no assets and no children and where through nobody’s fault the marriage just hasn’t worked out and both of you are content to walk away with what you have in your own name.
+The cheapest divorces are generally those where there are either limited or no assets, no children and where, through nobody’s fault, the marriage just hasn’t worked out and both of you are content to walk away with what you have in your own name.
 If there is really nothing to sort out between you then divorce could cost as little as a few hundred pounds.

 Other examples of cases that might be raised in the Court of Session are those with an international element of those where a novel point of law is being argued.

 The cost of these cases can be significant.
-I have had cases that have cost clients upwards of £250,000.
+Lawyers at Cath Karlin have had cases that have cost clients upwards of £250,000.
 A cost benefit analysis has to be carried out before we embark on this kind of divorce action.
 For example, in one case, an offer was made by a husband of £2 million.
 He hadn’t disclosed his asset position at all.
-My advice to the wife was essentially that I couldn’t advise her.
+My advice to his wife was essentially that I couldn’t advise her.
 I had no idea if this offer was good or bad as I had no idea as to the extent of the asset base.
 The wife decided to proceed.

-In the end she received an award of £ 6 million from the court.
-She spent about £300,000 along the way but in the end was a lot better off than she would have been without the court case.
-In that type of scenario, spending a bit of money is generally worthwhile in order to secure a greater financial reward although the process may take an emotional toll and you have to factor that in.
+In the end she received an award of £6million from the court.
+She spent about £300,000 along the way, but in the end, she was a lot better off than she would have been without the court case.
+In that type of scenario, spending a bit of money is generally worthwhile in order to secure a greater financial reward afterwards.
+However, the process may take an emotional toll and you have to factor that in.

 The key to keeping costs down is to have a good attitude and an open mind.
 You have to accept that you are not going to get everything you want and you will need to make concessions along the way.
 Try not to just focus on money.
-Rather think about what you really need rather than what you think you should be entitled to.
+Think about what you really need rather than what you think you should be entitled to.
 A good settlement isn’t just about the money.
-It is about you being happy at the end of the process or at least being reasonably content.
+It is about you being happy and finding peace and independency at the end of the process.

 I believe that the best investment you can both make in your futures is to embrace a process that ensures you can communicate effectively with one another.
 That means sitting in the same room as your spouse with your professional advisers.
-Both Collaborative Practice and Mediation lend themselves to this.
+Both collaborative practice and mediation lend themselves to this.
 What you are aiming for is to resolve all your issues before you get to court.
-You do that by face to face discussions facilitated by professionals and entering into a separation agreement first.
+You can do that by face-to-face discussions facilitated by professionals and entering into a separation agreement first.

-Unlike England; the court doesn’t have to approve your settlement.
-You are free to be creative as you want.
+Unlike England, the court doesn’t have to approve your settlement and you are free to be creative as you want.
 I always tell my clients that the law is the default position if you can’t agree.
 What I encourage you to do is find a bespoke settlement that suits your family.